Should I Rent Or Buy a House?

 When you rent, you own nothing.
 When you buy, you eventually own the house

-~~This is also why most people are baffled by my stance on renting a furnished apartment instead of purchasing the furniture myself.~~I have since changed my stance on this because most furnished places don't come with baby furniture or place to put them.
+~~This is also why most people are baffled by my stance on renting a furnished apartment instead of purchasing the furniture myself.~~I have since changed my stance on this because most furnished places don't come with baby furniture or a place to put them.

 Let me start by saying that "When you are renting, you are paying to have a place to live".
 In most cases, it would be in a neighbourhood that suits your lifestyle.